The Trust Team

 - BSc (Hons) Social Policy & Criminal Justice

-I drive high standards for excellence in education and achievement of the very best outcomes for young people across all our communities.
 Our executive team and I are unwavering in our expectations for high quality leadership and governance, strong partnerships, effective change management, innovative project developments, and coherent business functions which enable our trust to grow and thrive with capacity and integrity.

-I am motivated by entrepreneurial challenge and innovation to impact widely on our self-improving school led system, improve equality of opportunity and increase social mobility for all our community.
+Together we promote entrepreneurial challenge and innovation to impact widely on our self-improving school led system, improve equality of opportunity and increase social mobility for all our community.
 Current projects include establishing a city wide Inclusive Employability Hub, expansion of specialist provision including holistic therapies and services, and extending opportunities for training and employment for young people with complex needs and disabilities.

 I have been a Specialist Leader in Education since 2012 (Leadership and Management, SEND and Safeguarding), and place a high importance on using enquiry led learning as the flywheel to accelerating improvement in the classroom.

 My experience spans a broad range of Special Educational Needs and Disabilities including Autism, speech, language and communication difficulties, complex learning/ medical needs and social, emotional and mental health needs.
 Specialist expertise also includes sensory integration approaches, attachment awareness and use of PACE.

 I have been privileged to have spent my entire career in schools for children with learning difficulties and disabilities, aged 2-19 years.
 I have 25 years' experience teaching and leading in special schools.